 To best learn the answer to these questions, we need to go over how many improvements the DDR5 RAM brings.
 For the full in-depth comparison, make sure to read our DDR4 Vs. DDR5 RAM battle.

-The Core i9-13900K comes with whopping 24 cores, so, you need the RAM with the best possible memory bandwidth to go along with such a beast CPU, and while the DDR4 RAM can go up to 3200 MHz out of the box, it is nowhere near DDR5 RAM which can easily go to 6400 MHz.
-For perspective, the DDR4 RAM starts at 1600 MHz whereas the DDR5 RAM starts at 4800 MHz, which is more than where the DDR4 maxes out.
+The Core i9-13900K comes with a whopping 24 cores, so you need the RAM with the best possible memory bandwidth to go along with such a beast CPU, and while the DDR4 RAM can go up to 3200 MHz out of the box, it is nowhere near DDR5 RAM which can easily go to 6400 MHz.
+For perspective, the DDR4 RAM starts at 1600 MHz, whereas the DDR5 RAM starts at 4800 MHz, which is more than where the DDR4 maxes out.